symfony/symfony-docs/scheduler.rst

 Scheduler
 =========

-.. versionadded:: 6.3

-    The Scheduler component was introduced in Symfony 6.3

 The scheduler component manages task scheduling within your PHP application, like running a task each night at 3 AM, every two weeks except for holidays or any other custom schedule you might need.